shawngraham/cdh2020/content/en/tutorials/command-line-mac.md

 ![](images/command-line/cmdlnm9.png)

-This paticular program just lists all of the files of the folder you're in by scrambling the names and slowly unscrambling them to make it look like stereotypical hollywood hacking.
+This particular program just lists all of the files of the folder you're in by scrambling the names and slowly unscrambling them to make it look like stereotypical hollywood hacking.

-You need to run `ls | nms`, where ls means the same as what we learned before, and the line is a "pipe" indicating the specific thing you want to run `ls` through, which for us is `nms` aka no-more-secrets.
+You need to run `ls | nms`, where ls means the same as what we learned before, and the vertical line is a "pipe" indicating the specific thing you want to run `ls` through, which for us is `nms` aka no-more-secrets.
 Don't worry, you can uninstall this just as easily as installing by entering `brew uninstall no-more-secrets`.

 ## Step 4: Manuals